lewdry/Bonk/README.md

 # Bonk! 🟣➰🟢
-Bonk is a game of bouncing, bonking balls.
+Bonk is a game of colourful, bouncing, bonking balls.

 Grab a ball and throw it.
 Tap a ball to stop it.
 Double-tap anywhere to get a new set of balls.